gchure/phd/src/chapter_01/section_01_introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nearly half a century later, Jacques Monod would rediscover the phenomenon of enzymatic adaptation, this time in the context of bacterial growth.
-In his 1941 work, Monod for the first time reported on the phenomenon of diauxic growth, shown in @Fig:diauxie_fig (A).
+In his 1941 work, Monod for the first time reported on the phenomenon of diauxic or biphasic growth, shown in @Fig:diauxie_fig (A).
 He noted that for some mixtures of carbon sources, the culture grew "kinetically normal" meaning they grew exponentially to saturation (blue points, @Fig:diauxie_fig (A)).
-However, some mixtures (such as sucrose and arabinose) led to biphasic growth where the culture would grow exponentially, undergo a period where growth had ceased (lasting typically 20 - 60 minutes), followed by again by another round of exponential growth (blue points,
+However, some mixtures (such as sucrose and arabinose) led to biphasic growth where the culture would grow exponentially, undergo a period where growth had ceased (lasting typically 20 - 60 minutes), followed again by another round of exponential growth (blue points,
 @Fig:diauxie_fig (A)).
 Additionally, Monod showed that the onset of this diauxic shift could be tuned by varying the relative concentrations of the carbon sources, revealing a controllable chemical basis for the adaptation